 Genealogical research related to Portland area family histories is among the most frequent uses of Portland Room materials.
-Our genealogy sources are focused on the greater Portland region, though we also continue to develop our collection of town histories throughout Maine, printed vital records, and the best in online resources.
-The Portland History Team conserves archival artifacts and offers an array of documentation about the life of Portland including its residents, activities, businesses, and the physical attributes of the city.
-The Portland History Team manages the Portland Room, which is a welcoming research space, and is an active community partner with local researchers, educators, archivists, historians, and educational institutions serving all age groups to preserve and tell Portland’s narrative history.
+Our genealogy sources are focused on the Greater Portland region, though we also continue to develop our collection of town histories throughout Maine, printed vital records, and the best in online resources.
+The Portland Room staff conserves archival artifacts and offers an array of documentation about the life of Portland including its residents, activities, businesses, and the physical attributes of the city.
+The Portland Room staff manages the Portland Room, which is a welcoming research space, and is an active community partner with local researchers, educators, archivists, historians, and educational institutions serving all age groups to preserve and tell Portland’s narrative history.

 PPL offers two premier online tools to investigate family histories:

 Search AncestryLibrary.com for census, immigration and other family records.
 Available only within the library.